 So on September 10, my kiddo and I packed up the car, drove to Kanab, and brought this girl home.

-I started setting up a blog for her, but again, words fail me when it comes to big feelings, so for now you can just have this.
-If we ever set up this blog so I don’t have to send a notification for every little thing, I’ll probably start flooding it with pictures and videos, but for now there’s this.
+I started setting up a blog for her, but again, words fail me when it comes to big feelings, so for now you can have this.
+If we ever set up this blog so I don’t have to send a notification for every little thing, I’ll probably start flooding it with pictures and videos, but for now there’s some videos of her on Tiktok.
 Thanks for reading and celebrating my cute doggo with me!

 Oh, and re: my kid who does not like dogs?
 “You’ve turned me into the ‘dad says we can’t get a dog meme,’ mom.”
 They love each other, too.
 M has moved out again, but is delighted to see Feebs whenever the occasion presents itself.